-Stowe Land Trust and Vermont Land Trust have been granted $1,063,000 in federal funding from the Vermont Housing and Conservation Board to help conserve the Ricketson Farm and Ken Ricketson is generously donating $425,000 in value to the conservation effort.
+Stowe Land Trust and Vermont Land Trust have been granted $1,063,000 in federal funding from the Vermont Housing and Conservation Board to help conserve the Ricketson Farm and Ken Ricketson is generously making a significant donation in value to the conservation effort.
 But we must also secure at least $1,047,000 in local support to cover acquisition, project, and stewardship endowment costs.
 Your support will make a difference.
 This rare opportunity to protect Stowe’s farming heritage and future will also protect the northern scenic gateway to Stowe, regional ecological health and our community’s wellbeing.
 Please join us.

 - Conserve 210-acres of farmland in Stowe including 115 acres of prime tillable land

 - Keep the Ricketson Farm open and available for agricultural use for future generations

 - Protect and restore a degraded section of Moss Glen Brook